-Any citizen wanting to address the City Council/Town Board at a regular Council Meeting will have an opportunity at the end of the meeting to speak for 5 minutes regarding City Business.
-The option to email or mail comments to be read during the Citizen's Opportunity to Address portion of the meeting is also available.
-To address a specific item, please see the following options.
+Any citizen wanting to address the City Council/Town Board at a Council Meeting will have an opportunity at the end of the meeting to speak for 5 minutes about City Business.

-You are not required to, but if you would like your name in the record, please include your full name and address in case Council or Staff would like to reach out to you.
+You are not required to, but if you would like your name in the record and to allow Council Members or Staff to follow up on your comments, please include your full name and address.

-Citizens wishing to address an item on a Council Agenda at an upcoming meeting should reach out to their District Council Member or an At-Large Council Member prior to the meeting and have them request privilege of the floor to allow you to speak during the discussion of that specific item.
+Citizens wishing to address an item listed on a Council Agenda for an upcoming meeting should contact their District Council Member or an At-Large Council Member prior to the meeting to ask them to request privilege of the floor during the meeting to permit a speaker for that specific item.

 Please see "Who is my District Council Member" or call the City Clerk's Office for assistance at 309-494-8565.
 You can also email the City Clerk.